Chapulineros de Oaxaca

-Club de Fútbol Chapulineros de Oaxaca is a Mexican professional football club based in Oaxaca, that plays in the Liga Premier, the third level division of Mexican football.
-The club previously participated in the Liga de Balompié Mexicano (2020–2025), which was an semi-professional league not recognized by FMF and FIFA.
+Club de Fútbol Chapulineros de Oaxaca, is a professional football club based in Oaxaca.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Estadio Independiente MRCI.
+Founded in 1982 as Universidad Autónoma Benito Juárez de Oaxaca, the club adopted its current name in 1985.
+From 2020 to 2025, Chapulineros participated in the Liga de Balompié Mexicano.
+(Note: Semi-professional league in Mexico not recognized by FMF and FIFA.)

 History

-The club's origins date back to 1982, when the Benito Juárez Autonomous University of Oaxaca football team began to participate in the Segunda División 'B' de México.
-Two years later, the university bought team Pumas ENEP, a Pumas UNAM reserve team and was renamed as Chapulineros de Oaxaca, playing at the Segunda División 'A' de México.
-After this fact, the team wandered between the Segunda División 'A' and Segunda División 'B', until 1993 when it won the Second B championship, being the only title of the club so far.
+The club's origins date back to 1982, when the club represented the Benito Juárez Autonomous University of Oaxaca (UABJO) and began to participate in the Segunda División.
+The following season, the UABJO bought the franchise of Atlético Valladolid and two years later bought the franchise of Pumas ENEP, the Pumas UNAM reserve team and it was renamed as Chapulineros de Oaxaca, compiting in the 1985–86 Mexican Segunda División season.

-In 1994 the team remains in the Segunda División after the creation of the Primera División 'A' de México, later it became a team affiliated with Toros Neza, to later be managed by the Universidad Regional del Sureste.
+In 1994, the club remains in the Segunda División after the creation of the Primera División A as the new second level of Mexican football, later it became a team affiliated with Toros Neza, to later be managed by the Universidad Regional del Sureste.

-For the 2001–02 season the Grupo Pegaso returns to the Chapulineros to professional football after purchasing the Lobos UAP franchise and relocating it to the city of Oaxaca.
-The team had bad results and had to play a relegation play-out to remain in the league, which they managed to win and could continue to play in the same division.
-For the 2003–04 season the team was dissolved again when it was relocated to the city of Tlaxcala, where it was renamed as Guerreros de Tlaxcala.
+For the 2001–02 Primera División A season, the Grupo Pegaso returns to the Chapulineros to professional football after acquiring the franchise of Lobos UAP and relocating it to Oaxaca.
+The club had bad results and had to play a relegation play-out to remain in the league, which they managed to win and could continue to play in the same division.
+For the 2003–04 season the club was dissolved again when the franchise was moved to Tlaxcala, and later renamed as Guerreros de Tlaxcala.